anumkhan94/Distributed-Systems/README.md

-# Socket Programming.
+# Message oriented persistent systems

-A system consisting of a server and three client processesis developed where each client process will connect to the server over a socket connection and register a username at the server.
-The server should be able to handle all three clients simultaneously and display the names of the connected clients in real time.
+An asynchronous messaging system consisting of a message broker (server) and three client processes has been developed.
+Each client process will connect to the server over a socket connection.
+The server should be able to handle all three clients simultaneously and display the status of the connected clients in real time.
+How to distinguish clients is left to the developer’s discretion.
-Two or more clients may not use the same username simultaneously.
-Should the server detect a concurrent conflict in username, the client’s connection should be rejected, and the client’s user should be prompted to input a different name.

-Every ten seconds, the server will randomly select a connected client and send that client an integer between 3 and 9.
-Upon receiving the integer, the client will pause (e.g., sleep or otherwise suspend) the thread managing the connection to the server for a period equaling the value received from the server, in seconds.
-The client’s GUI will maintain a decrementing countdown timer indicating when the thread will resume, as well as a button to skip the wait and resume the thread’s operation immediately.

-When the client thread is finished waiting, it will reply to the server with a message stating, “Client <name> waited <#>
-seconds for server.”
-The server will display this message on its GUI.
-This sequence will be repeated until the components are manually terminated by the user.
+Upon startup, clients will prompt users to select one of two options:
+1. Upload message; or,
+2. Check for messages.
+If a user selects ‘Upload message’, the client will prompt the user to input a decimal number, which will represent a length in meters.
+The client will prompt the user to designate an output queue (described below), then proceed to upload the message to the server.
+If a user selects ‘Check for messages’, the client will prompt the user to select an output queue.
+The client will proceed to poll the output queue.
+If no messages are present in the queue, the user should be notified that the queue is empty.
+If any messages are available, those messages will be retrieved from the queue and displayed to the user.
+The message broker will maintain three output queues: A, B, and C. Upon placing a message into the queue, the server will perform a conversion of the input length received from the client into several different units of length.
+The corresponding units of length for each queue are as follows.
+A
+• Meter
+• Millimeter
+• Centimeter
+• Kilometer
+• Astronomical Unit
+B
+• Parsec
+• Light Year
+• Inch
+• Foot
+• Yard
+C
+• Mile
+• Nautical Mile
+• American football field
+• Hand
+• Horse